microsoft/playwright/docs/src/best-practices-js.md

 <img width="1516" alt="Playwrights HTML report" loading="lazy" src="https://user-images.githubusercontent.com/13063165/212279022-d929d4c0-2271-486a-a75f-166ac231d25f.png" />

-Traces can be opened by clicking on the icon next to the test or by opening each of the test reports and scrolling down to the traces section.
+Traces can be opened by clicking on the icon next to the test file name or by opening each of the test reports and scrolling down to the traces section.

 <img width="1516" alt="Screenshot 2023-01-13 at 09 58 34" loading="lazy" src="https://user-images.githubusercontent.com/13063165/212279699-c9eb134f-4f4e-4f19-805c-37596d3272a6.png" />